Mathieuu/CsvEdit/README.md

 CSV Editor plugin for Eclipse

-## Deprecation warning
+## Status

 This project is looking for owner.
+That means DoItYourself: raise issue, for it to be noticed.
+Want to make change, clone locally and develop, it is Java and maven build.
 If you wish to take it from here, feel free to ask for push access or tell about new fork.
 I will happily put a link to the new repo.

 ## What is this ?